SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.3/General_Main_Release_10.3.0_changes.md

 <!-- MR 10.3.0 [CU0] - FR 10.3.3 [CU0] -->

-When a row was added to a Cassandra Cluster table, no TTL value would incorrectly be inserted into the TTL column of that row.
+When a row was added to a Cassandra Cluster table, no TTL value would be inserted into the TTL column of that row.